Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Our First Obstacle Avoidance Review

-Vacuum Wars has been testing robot vacuums for years, including obstacle avoidance capabilities.
-The first robot vacuum Vacuum Wars tested with a dedicated obstacle avoidance system was the Ecovacs T8 AIVI in 2020.
+Vacuum Wars has been testing robot vacuums for years, including their obstacle avoidance capabilities.
+The first robot vacuum we tested with a dedicated obstacle avoidance system was the Ecovacs T8 AIVI in 2020.
 (Watch our review on YouTube) It used a front-facing camera to recognize and avoid obstacles, and it worked reasonably well for a first attempt.
-But it quickly became apparent that there were multiple ways to approach obstacle avoidance, each with its own strengths and weaknesses.
+However, it quickly became apparent that there were multiple ways to approach obstacle avoidance, each with its own strengths and weaknesses.

 All the robot vacuums vacuum Wars has evaluated.